LORD BYRON

 Hoppner: You are Hobhouse? - you have the mien and manner which my best friend Byron oft described (laughs)

-H: Damned if I shall be diverted from my quest by insults from - (exclaims a hearty ‘Ha’ - folds arms and adjusts peruke) - from the son of a minor portrait painter!
+H: Damned if I shall be diverted from my quest by insults from - (exclaims a hearty ‘Ha’ - adjusts peruke) - from the son of a minor portrait painter!
 You know of course why I have entered your dilapidated premises?

-Hoppner(shifting a tad): I suspect so - ‘tis a terrible tragedy - just as he was learning his catechism - (moves to a higher part of the floor) - I want to assure you that his nine whores are already provided for - as are the pea-fowl and the other servants
+Hoppner(shifting a tad): I suspect so - ‘tis a terrible tragedy - just as he was learning his catechism - I want to assure you that his nine whores are already provided for - as are the pea-fowl and the other servants

-H(diverted but still angry): Oons! and that contemptible Nottinghamshire tenant with notions of Service?
+H(diverted but still angry): And that contemptible Nottinghamshire tenant with notions of Service?

 Hoppner: Oh indeed - he pretends to his Cloathes & Carriages - and Cash - & everything - his Late Lordship was an indulgent master